corcorana/restingIAF/iaf_manu.md

 Note that, for the output of $\text{arg max}$ to qualify as an estimate of PAF, it must return a single frequency bin $f$  with a corresponding power spectral density $\geq \varphi$, where $\varphi$ defines the minimum threshold value differentiating a substantive spectral peak from background noise.
 The definition of both the alpha band interval and $\varphi$, the discrimination threshold, pose non-trivial problems (more on which shortly).

 ![Power spectral density (PSD) plots displaying frequency component distribution of averaged signal variance across a 2 min eyes-closed resting-state EEG recording (POz).
 Light grey column indicates the standard alpha band interval [8-13 Hz; @noachtar2004], which constitutes the search window for the peak frequency. *Left panel*: Linear-scaled PSD ranging from 1 to 25 Hz.
 Strong alpha band activity is clearly evidenced by the sharp component spanning ~7.5 to 12.5 Hz, and peaking at ~9.75 Hz. *Central panel*: Alternative depiction of the PSD displayed in the left panel.
 Here, the y-axis is presented  log-transformed into decibels.
-Decibel-scaling accentuates the relatively minor peak detected in the beta range of the spectrum (this activity approximates the first harmonic of the dominant alpha rhythm). *Right panel*: Log-log plot of spectral density estimates across all frequency bins resolved within the range of 1 to 100 Hz (frequencies and power estimates both log~10~-transformed).
+Decibel-scaling accentuates the relatively minor peak detected in the beta range of the spectrum (this activity approximates the first harmonic of the dominant alpha rhythm). *Right panel*: Log-log plot of spectral density estimates across all frequency bins resolved within the range of 1 to 100 Hz (frequencies and power estimates both log-transformed).
 The alpha peak represents a marked deviation from the $1/f$ inverse power-law (indicated by the broken line) characteristically approximated by log-transformed EEG power spectra.](figs/pafs.png){#pafs}

 PAF estimates are typically extracted from parieto-occipital EEG channels while the participant relaxes with their eyes closed.
 This strategy exploits the classic observation that alpha oscillations dominate EEG recorded over centro-posterior scalp regions when visual sensory input is suppressed [@barry2007;@sadaghiani2016].